 Fires with a balanced flue are more efficient, because there's no need for ventilation.

-Modern gas wall heaters are also available with balanced flues, which means they’re almost as efficient as modern central heating boilers.
-They don’t act as a focal point of a room like a fire would, so they’re a better option for halls, stairwells and kitchens where there is an outside wall close by.
+Modern gas wall heaters are also available with balanced flues, which means they're almost as efficient as modern central heating boilers.
+They don't act as the focal point of a room like a fire would, making them a better option for halls, stairwells and kitchens where there is an outside wall close by.

 Solid fuel fires

 Solid fuels have been given a boost thanks to the popularity of wood-burning stoves.

 There are also fires and burners for solid fuels like coal.
 Coal has a much higher energy density than wood - i.e. more heat can be delivered from a particular volume of fuel - and some stoves and fires are capable of burning both kinds of fuel.

 If you live in a smoke control area - also known as smokeless zone - certain solid fuels can only be burnt on 'exempt appliances'.